stormpath/stormpath-sdk-java/docs/source/about.rst

 You might want to use Stormpath if:

-.. only:: servlet

-  - You want to make user creation, management, and security as simple as possible (you can get started with the Stormpath Java Servlet Plugin with ZERO lines of code *excluding settings*)

-.. only:: springboot

-  - You want to make user creation, management, and security as simple as possible (you can get started with Stormpath-Spring with ZERO lines of code *excluding settings*)
+- You want to make user creation, management, and security as simple as possible (you can get started with ZERO lines of code *excluding settings*).
 - User security is a top priority.
 The Stormpath API, our documents and integrations were built by Java security experts.
 - Scaling your userbase is a potential problem (Stormpath handles scaling your users transparently).
 - You need to store custom user data along with your user's basic information (email, password).